RamitSarker29/Frontend-Projects/README.md

 - Creating responsive user interfaces
 - Working with browser APIs
 - Manipulating the DOM dynamically
+- Working with arrays and JavaScript data
+- Using Local Storage to persist data
+- Rendering data dynamically
 - Solving programming problems step by step
 - Breaking larger problems into smaller, manageable components
 - Debugging and fixing bugs independently